 5012 – Anti-Phospholipid 10 Dot

 The Anti-Phospholipid 10 Dot is a qualitative line immunoassay for the determination of IgG or IgM antibodies against phospholipids and serum proteins in human serum.
 The Anti-Phospholipid 10 Dot is intended as an aid in the diagnosis of anti-phospholipid antibody syndrome (APAS) in conjunction with other clinical and laboratory findings.
+The immunoassay is designed for manual professional in vitro diagnostic use.

 Anti-phospholipid antibody syndrome (APAS), an autoimmune disorder evident by clinical symptoms such as thrombocytopenia, arterial (venous) thrombosis, and recurrent foetal loss, as well as systemic lupus erythematosus (SLE), is characterized by the presence of autoantibodies reactive to negatively charged phospholipids.